aws/aws-iot-device-sdk-swift/README.md

 The best way to interact with our team is through GitHub.
 * Open [discussion](https://github.com/aws/aws-iot-device-sdk-swift/discussions): Share ideas and solutions with the SDK community
 * Search [issues](https://github.com/aws/aws-iot-device-sdk-swift/issues): Find created issues for answers based on a topic
-* Create [issue](https://github.com/aws/aws-iot-device-sdk-swift/issues/new/choose): New feature request or file a bug
+* Create an [issue](https://github.com/aws/aws-iot-device-sdk-swift/issues/new/choose): New feature request or file a bug

 If you have a support plan with [AWS Support](https://aws.amazon.com/premiumsupport/), you can also create a new support case.